Buanderie/siamese/README.md

 For each recovery symbol that it produces, it stores and reuses some of the intermediate work, so that producing the next symbol takes much less time than usual.
 As a side-effect, this approach only works for full (not partial) reliable data delivery.

+There is also a block code (rather than streaming) implementation here: [fecal](https://github.com/catid/fecal).
+It's easier to understand the new convolutional code math by reading through the encoder of that software and its readme.

 ##### Target application: Writing a rUDP Protocol